The impact of coronavirus on adult siblings

 As a new graduate I feel I’m missing a lot of opportunities that you could normally go for

 “I’ve been unable to work for a year, and now that I’m starting work again I’ve been so worried about the risks.
 It’s taken a toll on my mental health, but financially I have no choice but to work.
 Having any sort of social life is hard when everyone else is going out again and you have to say no to things or ask for plans to be changed so it’s safer (i.e. outdoors and distanced).
 As a new graduate I feel I’m missing a lot of opportunities that you could normally go for.
 It’s also taking a toll on our family life, not being able to have a break from each other.”

 I'm single and I'm scared that I'm missing my window to meet someone to share my life with and have children

 “I moved back in with my brother and our parents from March until December last year so that I could shield with them.
 We had no support in the house from March until August.
-My brother didn’t leave the house for 101 days.
+My brother didn’t leave the house for months on end.